cloud-compose/cloud-compose-cluster/README.md

 1. docker-compose.yml for local testing of Docker images
 1. docker-compose.override.yml for overriding values specific to cloud environments
-1. cluster.sh script for bootstrappig a new cloud server
+1. cluster.sh script for bootstrapping a new cloud server

 For an example project that uses Cloud Compose see [Docker MongoDB](https://github.com/washingtonpost/docker-mongodb).

-Once you have the configuration files run the follow commands to start the cluster:
+Once you have the configuration files run the following commands to start the cluster:
 ```
 cd my-configs
 pip install cloud-compose cloud-compose-cluster